cardputer-dev/cardputer-site/docs/faqs.md

 # Frequently Asked Questions

+## I can't connect to my cardputer, what is wrong?

+You can force the cardputer to go into the bootloader by holding the button on the StampS3 or BtnG0 on the back of the Cardputer.

 ## Can the Cardputer do X?

 While this device isn't the most powerful, with internet access and an additional Grove connector it can do a lot.
 You just need to be able to program it to do the thing.
 If you are unsure or just getting started, have a look around this wiki and hop on into [Discord][] to ask there.